ChakraLab/LEAPH/REFERENCE.md

 LEAPH builds a tree hierarchy of cell types and cell states, which we refer to as functional phenotypes (FP), on a continuum using recursive probabilistic clustering and spatial regulareization steps.
 LEAPH learns the FPs with no ground truth or tagged data, hence our use of the word unsupervised.
-However, the number of cell clusters derived byLEAPH is tied to a sall set of free parameters detailed below.
+However, the number of cell clusters derived byLEAPH is tied to a small set of free parameters detailed below.

 Algorithmic details can be found in the Methods section of Furman, S.A., et al, 2021.